-Bob Mason is a speaker, trainer, and author.
-He helps companies develop energized leaders, engaged employees, and more profits by training supervisors and managers to lead people.
-Bob learned leadership and leadership development in the U.S. Air Force.
-Since retiring from the military he’s made it his life’s work to help everyone have the kind of great leaders he has worked with.
+I help companies develop energized leaders, engaged employees, and more profits by training supervisors and managers to lead people.
+I learned leadership and leadership development in the U.S. Air Force.
+Since retiring from the military I’ve made it my mission to help everyone have the kind of great leaders I’ve worked with.

 Your supervisors and managers are leaders.
-When you have a good leadership development program, those leaders will cut costs and increase profitability.
+When you have a good leadership development program, those leaders will cut costs and increase profits.

 Experience has taught me that when new leaders learn the basic concepts of good leadership, the organization sees a vast improvement in things like employee morale and engagement, turnover, and customer service.

 Becoming a good leader won’t happen overnight, but it isn’t terribly difficult either.